Are There REITs in Germany?

 Tackling this and giving investors great ways to invest in German real estate was the major point of improvement we wanted to make with our real estate security tokens.
 Security tokens allow investors to decide which real estate strategy is right or when it is the right time to buy or sell a property (e.g. with the Mönchengladbach: Welcome Home security token or our community portfolio token that is expected to be released in early 2023).

 With real estate security tokens, investors have a great alternative to buying properties themselves.
-Investors can diversify their portfolio with very little money (investing on our primary market usually starts at 100€) and very little work (e.g. no dealing with tenants).
+Investors can diversify their portfolio with very little money (investing on our marketplace usually starts at 100€) and very little work (e.g. no dealing with tenants).
 Learn more about real estate security tokens in the video below and register as an investor to start profiting from the German real estate market.